Made in Britain: Impact

 The Tales Out of School series was selected by the Television Literacy Project at Cambridge University and the IBA as the first television series to be utilised as part of the examined English Literature curriculum.
 Each film in the series was published as a book edited by the projects lead Paul Kelley, containing a new introduction, production details and the full original shooting script, with notes where these differed from the filmed/broadcast version.
 The books, along with VHS copies of the unedited broadcast were made available to schools for classroom study.
-Flying into the Wind was the first completed book to be included on O Level exam papers in 1985, with Made in Britain (deemed to provocative for O'level), being included in A' level syllabuses from 1986.
-The scriptbook for Made in Britain contained an new four part introduction by David Leland.
+Flying into the Wind was the first completed book to be included on O Level exam papers in 1985, with Made in Britain (deemed too provocative for O'level), being included in A' level syllabuses from 1986.
+The scriptbook for Made in Britain contained a new four part introduction by David Leland.

 Music

 The music in the opening scene is the song "UK82" by Scottish punk rock band The Exploited.
 The lyrics are included in full in the Television Literacy Project's book of the film's script.

 The album Council Estate of Mind by Skinnyman extensively samples the dialogue of the film.